Powerful earthquake hits west Afghanistan, a week after strong quakes in same region

 More than 90% of the people killed a week ago were women and children, U.N. officials reported Thursday.

 Taliban officials said the earlier quakes killed more than 2,000 people across the province.
-The epicenter was in Zenda Jan district, where 1,294 people died, 1,688 were injured and every home was destroyed, according to U.N. figures.
+The epicenter was in Zenda Jan district, where the majority of casualties and damage occurred.

 The initial quake, numerous aftershocks and a second 6.3-magnitude quake on Wednesday flattened villages, destroying hundreds of mud-brick homes that could not withstand such force.
 Schools, health clinics and other village facilities also collapsed.